-Tips to Solve Difficult Questions in IIT-JEE (Main and Advanced):
+How to Solve Difficult Questions in IIT JEE (Main and Advanced)?

-- If you know that you are not much familiar with the concepts involved in the question, don’t attempt it, rather study the concept first and then solve the question.
+- If you know that you are not very familiar with the concepts involved in the question, don’t attempt it, rather study the concept first and then solve the question.

 - If you are struggling to solve difficult questions, like taking too much time to solve a question, then you need to solve less difficult questions first.
 Start with easier questions and then gradually increase the level.

 - Practice, practice and practice.
-It will help you improving your concept application power and will also develop confidence in you that, “Yes!
-I can do any question from this topic now, whether it is easy or difficult.”
+It will help you improve your concept application power and will also develop confidence in you that, “Yes!
+I can answer any question from this topic now, whether it is easy or difficult.”

 - Don’t get frightened on seeing the long questions.
 They might seem difficult but may take only a few seconds to tackle.
 That’s where practicing questions regularly helps.

 - Don’t neglect any chapter for the sake that you hate it and not able to do its questions or you have difficulty in learning that.
 Try to make a grip over those topics by practicing more questions from it.

 - Discuss with your teachers on how you can improve the level of questions solving.
 Ask all your doubts related to questions and the concepts involved.

 - Don’t spend more time on easier topics.
 Balance the amount of time you invest on each topic.
 Study all the topics.
 Tough topics require more time and practice.
 After doing some basic questions, go for the tougher ones.
 Do JEE level questions from a coaching module or reference books.